TanmoySG/logsmith-monitor/documentation/architecture/notes.md

 #### Logs Schema Rules
 ```
-- timestamp, scope are put in by default
+- timestamp, status are put in by default
 - If the above are added in the new context defination, logsmith considers it as no-schema, as they are added and populated by the system
 - If a log has a schema, its uses strict schema usage, i.e logs with any extra columns or missing columns are not recorded
 - Will introduce a useStrictSchema Flag in future to enable and disable it.
 - If The publisher emits timestamp, the system generated timestamp is overriden
-- No need to  mention timestamp and scope for new schema defination
+- No need to  mention timestamp and status for new schema defination
-- Scope :  WARN, INFO, CRITICAL, etc
+- status :  WARN, INFO, CRITICAL, etc
 - timestamp : when log is registered
 ```